Introduction

 Most FiddleHed events take place on Zoom.
 To optimize your Zoom audio settings:

-If utilizing an Iphone or Ipad, here is a helpful video a member found for adjusting settings when using the mobile app (Time markers: 5:24 for iphone settings, 8:33 for ipad settings).
+Click here to view a helpful video for adjusting audio settings (Time markers: 5:24 for iphone settings, 8:33 for ipad settings).

 Below is a video further explaining configuring zoom audio settings for the Zoom Desktop app.